 Convenience

 The FL1 regional trains are the most affordable rail service from the airport.
 The line has plenty of stops, which means it’s useful for those of you staying outside of the central ring.
-However, the train journey is significantly longer than the Leonardo Express.
+However, the train journey is significantly longer than that of the Leonardo Express.

-In addition to this, these trains get very crowded during rush hours, and the lack of luggage storage also makes them less convenient than the express service.
+Plus, these trains get very crowded during rush hours, and the lack of luggage storage also makes them less convenient than the express service.

 Timetables